 Natural homemade mouthwash

 If you like to know exactly what you're putting in your mouth, you may prefer to make your own natural mouthwash at home.
 You might also be interested in our natural toothpaste recipes.

 Can mouthwash be bad for you?

-There are a few drawbacks to using mouthwash that you should be aware of before deciding whether to use it regularly:
+There are a few drawbacks to using mouthwash that you should know before deciding whether to use it regularly:

 - It can make you think your teeth are clean when they are not.
-Mouthwash is not a substitute for brushing twice a day and cleaning between teeth daily since it doesn’t do an effective job of removing plaque.
+Mouthwash is not a substitute for brushing twice a day and cleaning between teeth daily since it doesn't effectively remove plaque.

-- It can wash away fluoride and other beneficial ingredients in your toothpaste.
-Wait at least 30 minutes after brushing before rinsing your mouth, otherwise the fluoride in your toothpaste won’t be as effective.
+- It can wash away the fluoride and other beneficial ingredients in your toothpaste.
+Wait at least 30 minutes after brushing before rinsing your mouth, otherwise, the fluoride in your toothpaste won't be as effective.

 - Regular use of mouthwash for bad breath may be masking a more serious problem.
 Halitosis (chronic bad breath) can be caused by rotting teeth, gum disease, and other medical conditions.
 Visit your dentist rather than trying to cover up the issue.

 - Antibacterial mouthwash can disrupt the good as well as the bad bacteria in your mouth.
-Certain bacteria are an important part of your immune system, and you may experience side effects from wiping them out on a daily basis.
+Certain bacteria are an important part of your immune system, and you may experience side effects from wiping them out daily.

 - Some people experience a reaction to certain ingredients.
 If it feels like your mouthwash is burning your tongue or making it sting, stop using it and try a different formula.

 Many types of mouthwash contain ethanol, a type of alcohol, which helps fight the plaque bacteria that cause tooth decay and bad breath.
 Ethanol also helps other ingredients blend and acts as a preservative.